-By spending already one year in the country where you wish to study, it’ll be much easier to move to a foreign country.
+By spending already one year in the country where you wish to study, it’ll be much easier to move to a foreign country and get over the initial culture shock.
 This will make the beginning of your studies a lot smoother and comfortable.
 It also provides you with knowledge about all the paperwork and formal procedures you’ll need to go through to study and live abroad.

 6. Getting into the right mindset

 Maybe you don't have any problem meeting entry requirements for a Bachelor or Master abroad.
 This doesn't mean a foundation degree would be of no use to you.
 Many international students choose to take a pre-Bachelor or pre-Master in order to prepare mentally for their first year of studies abroad and have only good things to say about it.
 It's much easier to get going if you already know what to expect, know your location and some of your colleagues.